2i2c-org/infrastructure/docs/howto/bill.md

    When done, re-check the numbers once again to make sure they are copied correctly.

 [2i2c billing account]: https://console.cloud.google.com/billing/0157F7-E3EA8C-25AC3C/reports;timeRange=CUSTOM_RANGE;from=2024-01-01;to=2024-01-31;dateType=INVOICE_DATE;invoiceCorrections=TAX,BILLING_MODIFICATION?organizationId=184174754493&project=two-eye-two-see

+## Experimental

+We have an unfinished attempt to automate collection of community monthly costs.
+This heading retains documentation about that, but we are for 2024 not driving development here and instead relying on the manual approaches.

 ### Get costs automatically via the deployer (not ready to be used yet!)